Vein Symptoms, Conditions, and Treatments

 Symptoms and Conditions

-Vein & Laser Center of Joliet offers a wide range of treatment options for problem veins of all types.
+Vein & Laser Center of Joliet and New Lenox offers a wide range of treatment options for problem veins of all types.
 Depending on your symptoms and conditions, we tailor our treatment plans to best suit your needs.
 The following symptoms can be related to vein conditions: Leg pain, swelling, restless leg, burning sensation, heaviness in leg, skin discoloration, leg ulcer and or tiredness as part of vein condition or symptoms.
 The following are types of vein conditions:

 Venous Insufficiency means the flow of blood through the veins is not efficient, which ultimately causes blood to pool in the legs.
 This condition can be caused by varying vein disorders, but most caused by either blood clots or varicose veins.
 The treatment options for Venous Insufficiency includes compression stockings, prescription medications, and in some cases, surgery to allow your blood to flow more smoothly.